Forensic Science Division

 The Division provides investigative support with a full service crime scene unit within in the Forensic Investigation Section (FIS).
 The scientific disciplines range from DNA, Toxicology, Controlled Substances, and Firearms.
 The Breath Alcohol Section provides support for the Breath Alcohol instruments across northern and central Nevada.
 The Evidence Section houses all of Washoe County evidence as well as evidence submitted to the Forensic Science Division from our user agencies.

-• Provide major crime scene processing including digital photography, diagramming and drafting, and evidence collection.
+• Provide major crime scene processing including digital photography, diagramming, and evidence collection.

 • Provide scientific analyses of materials collected during the course of criminal investigation matters or other law enforcement matters.

 • Provide expert witness testimony in order to assist courts and juries in their role of determining guilt or innocence of criminal defendants.